nus-cs2103-AY2324S1/ip/docs/README.md

 - `help`, `tutorial`
     - Shows the help sheet for all commands.
     - Format: `help`
+- `save`
+    - Saves your data to disk.
+Usually not necessary thanks to auto-save.
+    - Format: `save`
+- `load`
+    - Loads the data from disk and replaces the contents in memory to it.
+    - Format: `load`
 - `bye`, `exit`
     - Stops the conversation.
     - Format: `bye`